 Get Some Supplies

-Go to the drug store and get a bottle of ammonia, a bottle of isopropyl alcohol, and a bottle of distilled water.
+Go to the drug store and get a bottle of ammonia, a bottle of isopropyl alcohol, and a gallon of distilled water.
 Put on some old clothes, and find a sink you can get dirty.
 You’ll also need a flat-bottomed bowl to work with.

 Take Out the Printhead

-I read lots of different advice about this.
+I have read lots of different advice about this.
 I’ll describe what I did, which worked.
 There are no doubt other ways.

 Open the printer and the ink door as if you were going to change an ink cartridge.
 Then unplug the printer.
 It will complain about this when you turn it back on, but it will get over it.